Icelk/strange-attractor-renderer/README.md

 You need to have the latest version of stable [Rust](https://rust-lang.org/) installed on your system.
 Clone this repo.
 Run `cargo install --path . --profile production` to install the binary to your user's path.

-## Shell completion

-Using the subcommand `completion`, the binary automatically generates shell completions for your shell and tries to put them in the appropriate location.

-When using Bash or Zsh, you should run the binary as root, as we need root privileges to write to their completion directories.
-Alternatively, use the `--print` option to yourself write the completion file.

 ## Documentation

 Documentation of the main branch can be found at [doc.icelk.dev](https://doc.icelk.dev/strange-attractor-renderer/strange_attractor_renderer/).